Learn how to make agate slices out of candy. This unique rock candy geode slice is great on its own or as a decoration on top of geode cakes.

 Carefully remove them from from their tin foil molds.

-Combine a little bit of the gold edible glitter (~1/4 teaspoon) with a couple drops of water.
-I just used a scrap piece of tinfoil for this.
+Combine a little bit (~1/4 teaspoon) of the gold edible glitter with a couple drops of water.
+This is similar to the glitter I used.

 Using a paintbrush, paint the edges of the candy agate slices with the edible glitter mixture.

-Let them dry and then you have your finished candy agate slices.
+Let them dry and then you have your finished candy agate slices!
 You can use them on their own or as adorable geode cake toppers or cupcake toppers.

 Look at all of the different variations you can make from yellow agate to green agate to mixing them all together.
 Be careful to not mix too many colors though or you’ll end up making brown (unless that’s what you’re going for).